PopcornComputer/CHIP_Pro-Docs/source/includes/_faq.md

 Nope!
 We made C.H.I.P.
 Pro to enable our C.H.I.P.ster community to scale their C.H.I.P. projects into mass production.

 ## Where can I buy the C.H.I.P.
 Pro?
 Currently we’re offering the C.H.I.P.
-Pro Evaluation Kit for $49 in our web store with an estimated shipping by the end of this year.
-Individual C.H.I.P.
-Pros will be available in Q1 of 2017.
+Pro Alpha Kit for $49 in our web store with an estimated shipping by the end of this year.
+C.H.I.P.
+Pro will be available in Q1 of 2017.

 ##  How many may I order?
 You may order 1 to 1 million or more!
 For bulk orders, contact [sales@nextthing.co](sales@nextthing.co).